csucdsi/DataFest/content/info_guide_chico.md

 Each team will have 4 minutes + 1 minute Q&A to present their findings to the judges.
 That’s exactly 4 minutes, not 4 minutes and a few additional seconds.
 Each team will be allowed at most two slides.
 Two!
 So at some point Saturday night or Sunday morning, you might want to set aside time to think about what you want the judges to know.
 The 4 minute presentation and 1 minute Q&A time limits will be strictly enforced.
 All team members must be present for the presentation, but not all team members need to actually speak (given the time limitation).

+Video or pre-recorded presentations are not allowed.

 **Optional**

 Along with your presentation you are also allowed to turn in a one-page write-up of your project.
 You can think about this as the text of your presentation.
 The judges can refer to these during deliberation.
 You will upload these documents along with your presentation.
 Only 1 page will be printed.

 #### Submitting your presentation

-At 1pm on Sunday all work must stop and you must upload your presentation and your optional write up to the submission website linked at the top of this page (available starting Sunday AM).
-If you are having technical difficulty, you can ask a consultant for help.
-Consultants will be around to help.
+At the specified time on Sunday, all work must stop and you must upload your presentation and your optional write up to the submission website linked at the top of this page (available starting Sunday AM).
+If you are having technical difficulty, you can ask a coach or event coordinator for help.

-Teams who fail to upload their presentations and write-ups by 1:00pm on Sunday will not be eligible to have their presentations judged.
+Teams who fail to upload their presentations and write-ups will not be eligible to have their presentations judged.

 #### File naming